abhay-ramesh/pushduck/GOLD_STANDARD_DX_ROADMAP.md

 ## 🎯 Conclusion

-This roadmap transforms `next-s3-uploader` from a traditional file upload library into a **modern, type-safe, developer-first** solution that matches the gold standard set by libraries like Uploadthing, tRPC, and Drizzle.
+This roadmap transforms `pushduck` from a traditional file upload library into a **modern, type-safe, developer-first** solution that matches the gold standard set by libraries like Uploadthing, tRPC, and Drizzle.

 The key principles driving this transformation: